zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-flags-shell.md

 * Create custom deployment environments, as specified in [portalfx-deployment.md](portalfx-deployment.md).

-* Use a secondary test stamp, as specified in [portalfx-extensions-configuration-overview.md#extension-stamps](portalfx-extensions-configuration-overview.md#extension-stamps).
-If the developer is using a secondary test stamp, enter one of the following into the query string immediately after the **canmodifystamps** flag.
+* Use a secondary test configuration, as specified in [portalfx-extensions-configuration-overview.md#instructions-for-use](portalfx-extensions-configuration-overview.md#instructions-for-use).
+If the developer is using a secondary test configuration, enter one of the following into the query string immediately after the **canmodifystamps** flag.
  ```js
    &<extensionName>=<stageName>
    &<extensionName>=<buildNumber>